 Dakota, donated this family textile treasure in 1994.

 Photo is courtesy of the Germans from Russia Heritage

 The Kempf Crest uses the "boss" design of original

 Kämpf coat of arms.

-The white cross on red field evolved from the rinds of flour
+The white cross on red field evolved from the rinds (metal supports) of flour

 millstones used in Nagold district of Black Forest.
 Family